learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 ##### `while` loop review

 In the code above, we set a counter variable, `i`, equal to `0`.
-We start our `while` loop and tell it to execute the code in between the `while` and `end` keywords as long as `i` is less than the length of the array.
-Inside our `while` loop, we increment the value of our `i` variable.
+We start our `while` loop and tell it to execute the code in between the `while` and `end` keywords as long as `i` is *less* than the length of the array.
+Inside our `while` loop, we increment the value of `i`.

-Now, we need to tell our method to actually `yield` each member of the array, as we loop over it, to the block we will call our `#hello_t` method with.
+Now, as we iterate through the array, we need to `yield` each member of the array to the block that we'll pass to our `#hello_t` method.

 #### Step 3: Yielding to the block

-The first time through our `while` loop, `i` is set equal to zero.
-The second time through the loop, `i` is set equal to `1`, and so on.
-This will go until until `i` is equal to the last index number of our array.
+The first time through our `while` loop, `i` is equal to `0`.
+The second time through the loop, `i` is `1`, and so on.
+This will continue until `i` is equal to the index number of the last item in our array.

-So, inside each step of the `while` loop, `i` equals a given index number of our array.
-We can use this information to yield each successive value stored in our array, to our block.
+So, during each step of the `while` loop, `i` equals a given index number of our array.
+We can use this information to yield each successive value stored in the array to the passed-in block:

 ```ruby
 def hello_t(array)